-Satisfactory Academic Progress (SAP) Appeals Policy
+Satisfactory Academic Progress (SAP) Appeals

-In modular program, SAP appeals must be made within five (5) calendar days of the date the student was notified of the violation.
-In linear programs, SAP appeals must be made by the sixth (6th) calendar day of the subsequent term.
+SAP appeals must be made within five calendar days of the notification, i.e., eight (8) calendar days of the subsequent module start.

-Provided that the student can complete the program within the maximum time frame with the required minimum CGPA, a SAP appeal may be granted if the student demonstrates that s/he is sincerely committed to taking the steps required to succeed in their program and that their failure to maintain the required CGPA or ROP was caused by any of the following mitigating circumstances:
+Provided that the student can complete their program within the maximum time frame with the required minimum CGPA, a SAP appeal may be granted if the student demonstrates that s/he is sincerely committed to taking the steps required to succeed in his/her program and that his or her failure to maintain the required CGPA or ROP was caused by any of the following mitigating circumstances:

-- 1. The death of a family member - 2.
-An illness or injury suffered by the student - 3.
-Special circumstances of an unusual nature which are not likely to recur
+- 1. The death of a family member. - 2.
+An illness or injury suffered by the student. - 3.
+Special circumstances of an unusual nature which are not likely to recur.

 SAP violation/FA Probation appeals must include a detailed statement written by the student explaining the reason why he or she failed to make SAP, and what has changed in the student's situation that will allow him or her to demonstrate SAP at the next evaluation period.
-An appeal will be strengthened if supporting documentation is included (e.g., medical doctor's note, law enforcement report, etc.).
+An appeal will be strengthened if supporting documentation is included (e.g., medical doctor's note, law enforcement report, etc.)

-The Appeal Committee shall, as a condition of granting the appeal, require the student to develop an Academic Progress Plan in conjunction with the advisor and place the student on FA probation.
+The Appeal Committee shall, as a condition of granting the appeal, require the student to develop an Academic Progress Plan in conjunction with the student's advisor and place the student on FA probation.